Abalistes filamentosus

-Abalistes filamentosus is a triggerfish of the genus Abalistes.
+Abalistes filamentosus, the hairfin triggerfish, is a species of marine ray-finned fish belonging to the family Balistidae, the triggerfishes.
 It is found in the Indo-Pacific Ocean and in subtropical waters.
 It lives in the Pelagic-Neritic zone of the ocean between 61–180 meters deep.
 It is harmless to humans.

+Taxonomy

+Abalistes filamentosus was first formally described in 2004 by the Japanese ichthyologists Keiichi Matsuura and Tetsuo Yoshino with its type locality given as off Itoman on the south coast of Okinawa-jima Island in the Ryukyu Islands.
+This species belongs to the family Blaistidae, which is included in the suborder Balistoidei within the order Tetraodontiformes.